tradle/chunkk/README.md

 - Summaries are concatenated into a new text, and the process repeats recursively until just one chunk is left
 - All questions, answers and summaries are recorded in JSON format in file **outputFile** unless you specified the

+## TODO
-_Note: This is not going to work for huge files for now, since the reading of the file is done with fs.readFileSync_
+- Add streamining.
+This is not going to work for huge files for now, since the reading of the file is done with fs.readFileSync
+- Add quizzes.

+#